etherealcomputing/Ouija/README.md

 - If you're passionate about these fields and wish to make a meaningful impact, please see our CONTRIBUTING.md for guidelines.

 ## License
-**Ouija** is under the MIT License.
+**Ouija** is under the Apache 2.0 License.
 Check out LICENSE.md for more details.

 ## Contact & Support
 For inquiries, support, or collaborations, feel free to contact eros@blackdream.ai